 I have been blessed to live in Colorado for over 26 years.
-I have enjoyed our area and traditions throughout the years, however, this is the first time I have ever been to The Western National Stock Show...which is actually hard to believe since it is such a huge event.
+I have enjoyed many Colorado traditions throughout the years, however, this is the first time I have been to The Western National Stock Show...which is actually hard to believe since it is such a huge event.

 This weekend Chris and I headed down to enjoy all The Stock Show had to offer.
 It took us a little over an hour to get to the event location at The Denver Coliseum.
 The drive down from Fort Collins was quick and easy.